progalgo/csharpstandard/standard/types.md

 ### 8.9.1 General

-A *nullable reference type* is denoted by appending a `?` to a valid non-nullable reference type name.
-There is no semantic difference between a non-nullable reference type and its corresponding nullable type.
-Both a nullable reference and a non-nullable reference can contain either a reference to an object or `null`.
-The presence or absence of the `?` annotation declares whether an expression is intended to permit null values or not.
-A compiler can provide diagnostics when an expression is not used according to that intent.
+A *nullable reference type* is denoted by appending a *nullable_type_attribute* (`?`) to a non-nullable reference type.
+There is no semantic difference between a non-nullable reference type and its corresponding nullable type, both can either be a reference to an object or `null`.
+The presence or absence of the *nullable_type_attribute* declares whether an expression is intended to permit null values or not.
+A compiler may provide diagnostics when an expression is not used according to that intent.
 The null state of an expression is defined in [§8.9.5](types.md#895-nullabilities-and-null-states).
 An identity conversion exists among a nullable reference type and its corresponding non-nullable reference type ([§10.2.2](conversions.md#1022-identity-conversion)).

 There are two forms of nullability for reference types:

 - *nullable*: A *nullable-reference-type* can be assigned `null`.
 Its default null state is *maybe-null*.
-- *non-nullable*” A *non-nullable reference* should not be assigned a `null` value.
+- *non-nullable*: A *non-nullable reference* should not be assigned a `null` value.
 Its default null state is *not-null*.

 > *Note:* The types `R` and `R?` are represented by the same underlying type, `R`.
 A variable of that underlying type can either contain a reference to an object or be the value `null`, which indicates “no reference.” *end note*